RafalPadkowski/Flask-Alchemist/README.md

 Alchemist object can be used as a proxy for any attribute of the SQLAlchemy Core and the SQLAlchemy ORM.
 For example when making SQL queries you can use db.select instead of importing this from SQLAlchemy.

-There is also a Pagination class for paging query results.
+There is also a Pagination class for paging query results (similar to Flask-SQLAlchemy).

+There are couple commands to work with Alembic:
+- flask db init

+  create a migration repository and configure the environment

+- flask db migrate

+  create a migration script

+- flask db upgrade

+  execute the script

+The app package should contain models.py file.

 ## License